AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

         - **4**.
 The app sends a request to the AI API with the provided inputs.
         - **5**.
 The AI API returns a possible recipe to the user.
     - **Failure scenario(s)**:
-        - **3a**: The user attempts to generate a recipe without entering any ingredients.
+        - **3a**: The user attempts to add an ingredient without entering any text input.
             - **3a1**: Display an error message: “Please enter at least one ingredient!”
         - **5a**: The AI API is unreachable/ unavailable.
             - **5a1**: Display error message that the AI API is unreachable/ unavailable.